Branchial cleft cyst

 0 images remaining

-A small duct arises from the anterior apex of the lesion and courses to, but does not breech, the skin- a finding which resembles an aubergine and stalk.
+A small duct arises from the anterior apex of the lesion and courses to, but does not breach, the skin- a finding which resembles an aubergine and stalk.

-No vascularity is noted, with posterior accoustic shadowing identified.
+No vascularity is noted, with posterior acoustic shadowing identified.